standardebooks/manual/8-typography.rst

 		<p>He could hear the dog barking: <i>Ruff, ruff, ruff!</i></p>

 #.
-A person's internal thoughts are italicized with :html:`<q>` styled with italics.
+A person's internal thoughts, if they are italicized in the source, are formatted with :html:`<q>`, styled with italics.
+If the thoughts are quoted, they are left as quoted.

 	.. code:: css